Enforcement & Agency Coercion

 When is it appropriate for a government agency to use its powers and force citizens to give up legal rights in order to achieve the agency’s goals?
 When does this power become overly coercive?
 The authors of this paper delve into these important questions.

-Read this paperDeep Dive Episode 226 – Due Process Protections in Agency Enforcement Actions
+Listen to this podcastDeep Dive Episode 226 – Due Process Protections in Agency Enforcement Actions

 Steven Bradbury, Sheng Li, and Beth Williams provided an update on Polyweave Packaging v.
 Buttigieg and discussed the case’s implications for administrative rulemaking and due process.